Profile picture for user grossman.daniel

 Finds that, following the 2013 Texas House Bill 2, one of the most restrictive abortion laws in the country, the number of Texas facilities providing abortions declined from 41 in 2012 to 17 in June 2016.

-"Women’s Knowledge of and Support for Abortion Restrictions in Texas: Findings from a Statewide Representative Survey" (with Kari White, Amanda Stevenson, Kristine Hopkins, Daniel Grossman, and Liza Fuentes).
+"Women’s Knowledge of and Support for Abortion Restrictions in Texas: Findings from a Statewide Representative Survey" (with Kari White, Joseph E. Potter, Amanda Stevenson, Kristine Hopkins, and Liza Fuentes).
 Perspectives on Sexual and Reproductive Health 48, no. 4 (2016).

 Assesses women’s knowledge of specific abortion restrictions in Texas and reasons for supporting these laws.

-"Perceived Interest in Vasectomy among Latina Women and Their Partners in a Community with Limited Access to Female Sterilization" (with Daniel Grossman, Kari White, Kristine Hopkins, and Celia Hubert).
+"Perceived Interest in Vasectomy among Latina Women and Their Partners in a Community with Limited Access to Female Sterilization" (with Joseph E. Potter, Kari White, Kristine Hopkins, and Celia Hubert).
 Journal of Health Care for the Poor and Underserved 27, no. 2 (2016): 762-777.

 Assesses male partners’ perceived willingness to undergo vasectomy through surveys with 470 Mexican-origin women who did not want more children in El Paso, Texas.